 - PhD Experimental Psychology; Tilburg University, Tilburg, The Netherlands

-- MA Cognitive Psychology; Maastricht University, Maastricht, The Netherlands
+- MSc Cognitive Psychology; Maastricht University, Maastricht, The Netherlands

 Frissen, I., & Guastavino, C. (2014).
 Do whole body vibrations affect spatial hearing?
 Ergonomics, 57, 1090-1101.

 Frissen, I., Féron, F.X., & Guastavino, C. (2014).
 Auditory velocity discrimination in the horizontal plane at very high velocities.
 Hearing Research, 316, 94-101.

 Frissen, I., Vroomen, J., & de Gelder, B. (2012).
 The aftereffects of ventriloquism: The time course of the visual recalibration of auditory localization.
 Seeing & Perceiving, 25, 1-14.

 Frissen, I., Campos, J.L., Souman, J.L., & Ernst, M.O.
 (2011).
 Integration of vestibular and proprioceptive signals for spatial updating.
 Experimental Brain Research, 212, 163-176.

 Feron, F.X., Frissen, I., Boissinot, J., & Guastavino, C. (2010).
 Upper limits of auditory rotational motion perception.
 Journal of the Acoustical Society of America, 128, 3703-3714.

 Frissen, I., Katz, B.F.G., & Guastavino, C. (2010).
 Eﬀect of sound source stimuli on the perception of reverberation in large volumes.
 In, S. Ystad, M. Aramaki, R. Kronland-Martinet, & K. Jensen (Eds.), Auditory Display, LNCS (pp. 358-376).
 Springer Verlag.